frank005/convo_ai/GUIDE.md

 - URL: `wss://api.deepgram.com/v1/listen`
 - Model: `nova-2` (most accurate) or `nova` (faster)
 - Language: `en`
-- Characteristics: Lowest latency (50-150ms), excellent accuracy, real-time streaming
+- Characteristics: Lowest latency (50-150ms), excellent accuracy, real-time streaming.
+Consider if ultra-low latency is critical for your use case.

-For production, consider Microsoft ASR or Deepgram for higher accuracy, especially in noisy environments.
-Agora ASR works well for testing but has limitations with accents and background noise.
+Agora ASR is the recommended choice for most production deployments due to its seamless integration, zero configuration overhead, and reliable performance.
+Microsoft ASR and Deepgram are alternatives if you need specific features like extensive language support or ultra-low latency.

 ## Advanced Configuration